William C. Kelly, Jr.

 President, Stewards of Affordable Housing for the Future (SAHF)

 William C. Kelly, Jr. is President and a Co-Founder of Stewards of Affordable Housing for the Future (SAHF).
-SAHF is a peer group of nine of the largest social enterprise nonprofits who provide affordable rental housing for vulnerable populations, including seniors, special needs individuals, low-income families, and the formerly homeless.
-SAHF members operate in all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, providing homes to approximately 90,000 low-income households.
+SAHF is a peer group of eleven of the largest social enterprise nonprofits who provide affordable rental housing for vulnerable populations, including seniors, special needs individuals, low-income families, and the formerly homeless.
+SAHF members operate in 49 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, providing homes to almost 100,000 low-income households.
 Formed in 2003, SAHF draws upon its members’ practical experiences in developing, maintaining, and preserving affordable housing to inform the design and implementation of federal housing policy proposals.
 As part of its effort to preserve the viability of affordable housing, SAHF seeks to reduce both utility bills and carbon emissions.
 To that end, it is working with the Department of Housing and Urban Development (HUD), the Department of Energy (DOE), and Congress to develop financing mechanisms and policy proposals to retrofit affordable multifamily properties.